 - 1 large garbage sack—to line the inside of your pack if it rains

-- Snacks—food for snow school plus all snacks, sandwiches, bars, electrolyte replacements, etc. for your summit attempt.
+- Snacks—food for snow school, lunch for the first day of climb, plus all snacks, sandwiches, bars, electrolyte replacements, etc. for your summit attempt.
 Breakfast and dinner in camp will be provided.

 - Fleece pants for basecamp